Soyle-Productions/soyle-stories-user-manual/What is.../a Scene.md

 # Scene

 A scene encompasses one or more story events and perspectives.
-Scenes are also where prose is edited.
+In a written story, a scene would be told to the reader as prose; but in a movie, or other forms of storytelling, it may be told via a written script, then later as something filmed, animated, or performed.
 A scene can have inciting characters and oppositions to the inciting character.

 ### Typical properties of a scene include: